BenHiramTaylor/PoloniexTradingBot/readme.md

 **This Bot does not support running multiple configs in one script.**

-**If you wish to trade mutliple Ticker/Interval combinations, Create a seperate copy of this repository with the desired settings.**
+**If you wish to trade multiple Ticker/Interval combinations, Create a seperate copy of this repository with the desired settings.**
 > Copyright of Ben Hiram Taylor